Lakrouch/HehBot/README.md

 # HehBot
-/start for play the game
+/start to play the game
 /stop to stop it